aidabyte/Employee-Directory/README.md

 # Genral Info
-> A directory of employees that consist of the employees name, age, picture, and country.
+> The goal of this application was to use React for the first time from what we had learned in class.
+This is app consists of a directory of employees that display the employees name, age, picture, and country.
 An employer can access a specific employee by typing in their name or the first letters of their name.
 Also, can search in alphabetical order.
+The app takes some random employees from the API Random User Generator and then stores the random employees into the table format.

 ## Table of contents
 * [General info](#general-info)